eduardo-valencia/cryptocurrencies-backend/favorites/README.md

 sudo service postgresql start
 ```

-Second, please create a `.env.development` file with your environment variables.
+Second, please create a `.env` file with your environment variables.
 Read below to learn which environment variables you need.
 Finally, start the server in development mode:

 ```bash
 yarn start:watch